 Cleaning the stove: Make sure you always follow the manufacturer instructions and don’t be tempted to use things like scouring pads for the glass.
 Also, empty the ash pan regularly to ensure a good air flow around the grate.

 Clean the baffle plate every month: The baffle is a square piece of metal, usually found at the top of the fire box, which stops the flames going directly up into the chimney.
 Take this out and brush it down gently every month.
 Some baffle plates simply slot above the fire bricks.
 If you can move your firebricks, do so gently (as the vermiculite board-types can break if not handled correctly) before taking the baffle plate out.
 A mirror and torch are handy for smaller stoves so you can see what you’re doing.

 Keep children and animals safe: You will be surprised how children can be charmed away from their electronic gadgets by the sight of a roaring fire.
 And children will almost inevitably want to touch the fire to see how hot it is.
 It goes without saying that children and pets should be kept well away from fires and supervised at all times.
 There are plenty of hearth guards on the market which are good value for money and will give you peace of mind.

-Mr Soot Chimney Sweep offers a professional and chimney sweep service in Wigan, Stockport, Southport, Ormskirk, Chorley, Warrington, Knutsford, South Preston and surrounding areas.
-Book Mr Soot online or call 07724 311 992.
+Mr Soot Chimney Sweep offers a professional and chimney sweep service in Wigan, Stockport, Southport, Ormskirk, Chorley, Warrington, South Preston and surrounding areas.
+Book Mr Soot online or call 0800 0541154.